Part 1: Introduction to the Mould Awareness Council and Mould Illness

 7.4 What type of mould/building inspector does MAC favour?

-MAC does not favor one group of professionals over another for the investigation and remediation of water damage and microbial growth in buildings.
-Neither can we personally vouch for any of the professionals on the Mould and Building Inspection page — do your own due diligence and research.
+MAC does not favour one group of professionals over another for the investigation and remediation of water damage and microbial growth in buildings.
+Neither can we personally vouch for any of the professionals on the Mould and Building Inspection page — we recommend seeking referrals from previous clients, and conducting due diligence when selecting a professional.

 Part 8.
 Building Remediation and Mould Prevention